Jobson Jobsworth loves jobseeking but he also loves The Apprentice. If only there was a way to combine the two...

 Several losers from previous episodes rejoined our teams.
 Luckily Crumbleton McJefferey was on the opposing side so I was confident of victory.
 Team SMASH! created the Happy Harry's restaurant chain, purveyors of fine, affordable cuisine on all seven continents.
 I highly recommend the Happy Harry's House Hamper, our signature dish.

 My hopes were high in the boardroom as I had just opened my eighty-first restaurant.
 But I was horrified when I found out that I'd misheard Lord Jobson when he described the task - the task was not to create a successful international restaurant chain with a turnover of at least £3 million but was instead to create a sparrow feeder.
 I was about to blame Crumbleton McJefferey, even though he was on the other team, when I found out a pair of house sparrows had booked a table at their local Happy Harry's to celebrate the laying of their new egg, so my restaurant was a sparrow feeder after all.
 Technically.
-My decision to include worms on the menu had paid off!
+My decision to include fat balls on the menu had paid off.

 So Team SMASH! won!
 I was Lord Jobson's new Business Partner.
 I couldn't believe it, my dreams had come true; I had won £250 to set up my new company which will design, manufacture and sell realistic false beards for badgers.